 Esmeralda is a Spanish or Portuguese name, meaning ‘emerald’.
 Ryan Gosling recently chose this name for his daughter.
 We’re sure your daughter will gush about it, forever.

 Short, fiery, and sassy, this moniker would be a perfect match for your little girl.
 You can use it as a short form of Emberly or as an alternative to the familiar Amber.

 Emmaline is the relative of Emma and a cousin of Emily and means ‘work’.
 This name hopped on the top 1000 list in 2014 for the first time, and it’s destined for greater use.

 An addition of ‘e’ at the end makes the commonplace name Fay look and sound unique and beautiful.
-This lovely English name means ‘fairy’.
+This one-of-a-kind lovely English name means ‘fairy.’

 This name is most famous for its association with Ernest Hemingway’s first wife.
 Meaning ‘heather field’, this name is more professional, sophisticated and modern than its cousins Haley, Hayden, and Harley.

 Hattie is one of those nicknames that have become even more popular than its original name, Harriet.
 It was in its glory at the end of the 19th century but isn’t used much now.
 So we believe it will make a different pick.

 This name would appeal to parents who do not want to travel as far as Heaven.
 It came into the mainstream when Jessica Alba chose it for her daughter.